markpatterson27/create-issues/README.md

 ## Similar Projects

-If you just need to create a single issue have a look at [JasonEtco/create-an-issue](https://github.com/JasonEtco/create-an-issue).
+If you just need to create a single issue there is [JasonEtco/create-an-issue](https://github.com/JasonEtco/create-an-issue).